mi444k/GardenCatalogProject/README.md

 ### Backend

-To start the Backend Server, go to the "backend" folder and run the following command:
+To start the Backend Server, go to the "backend/app" folder and run the following command:

 `npm i && npm run dev`